 Rig and Sails: She has a Selden rig with 3 spreaders and a removal forestay for a storm gib.
 All reefing is done at the mast, which has ‘granny bars’ for support.
 She has a double bow roller, to support a removal bowsprit for a cruising chute (116m²) with furling mechanism and a Kobra 2 anchor with 60m of 8mm chain on an electric windlass.
 She also has a Breeze kedge anchor on chain and rope.
 Other sails are a 125m² Parasailor, a fully battened slab reefed main (49.1m²) by Jeckells with 3 reefs enclosed in a stack pack, a genoa (51.6m²), a working jib (38.9m²) and storm gib (13.1m²) which hanks on to a removable forestay.
 She has a spinnaker boom stowed on the mast (Selden MDS batten system), adjustable genoa cars, running back stays, a backstay tensioner and Selden Rodstay vang.

 Navigation.
-She has a Furuno Black Box system 14 » TFT Chartplotter, interlinked to AIS and radar (Furuno 2.2KW) with Weatherfax.
+She has a Furuno Black Box system 14 » TFT Chartplotter, interlinked to AIS and Weatherfax.
 She also has Raymarine AIS B linked to an Axiom 7 Multifunction Display at the helm, which provides WiFi navigational data and which is also linked to a Raymarine Quantum radar.
 There is a Raymarine ST7001G+ quadrant-mounted autopilot with giro rate processor Type II, along with Raymarine ST60 wind, speed and depth gauges.
 She has a Hydrovane self steering system which also acts as an emergency rudder.

 Electrical.
 She is powered by 6 x Rolls FS250 domestic 6v batteries giving a total of 720 aH, and a single separate 12v engine start battery.
 There is a galvanic isolator, Mastervolt MASS 12v/60A 230v charge controller and a Mastervolt battery manager.
-The modifications outlined above allow her batteries to be charged by engine, solar, wind or towed generator.
-The solar, wind and towed generators are each linked to separate charging mechanisms, giving redundancy.
+The modifications outlined above allow her batteries to be charged by engine, solar or towed generator.
+The solar and towed generators are each linked to separate charging mechanisms, giving redundancy.